 The following figure summarizes the authentication workflow that the solution follows when a user performs a BLE tap in a native iOS NEA to complete an authentication task, and the Nymi Band tap handling design is Authenticated Tap.

 Figure 3: Authenticated Tap Workflow-Native Application

-The Authenticated Tap workflow includes two distinct phases.
-Each phase includes user-initiated and application-initiated actions.
+The Authenticated Tap workflow includes user-initiated and application-initiated actions.